Key Takeaways

 Partial Hospitalization Program (PHP):

-PHP at SunCloud provides intensive therapy and support for anxious teens through individual therapy, group therapy, and family therapy.
+Our Partial Hospitalization Program (PHP) for teen anxiety provides intensive therapy through individual, group, and family counseling – helping adolescents understand their triggers and develop coping skills.
 The program helps identify the root causes of the anxiety and provides teens with practical tools to manage their symptoms.
 We address both the emotional and physical aspects of anxiety so teens can build resilience and develop healthy coping mechanisms.

 Intensive Outpatient Program (IOP):

-For teens who don’t need the full day structure of PHP, IOP offers several hours of therapy a week so teens can continue their education while getting support.
+For teens who don’t need full-day structure, our Intensive Outpatient Program (IOP) for anxiety offers several hours of therapy per week, helping adolescents manage anxiety while maintaining their school routines.
 The program helps teens recognize and manage their triggers, improve their emotional regulation, and strengthen their support network.

 Treatment Modalities at SunCloud Health